[*Please do not call 911 to inquire about the snow ordinance.]

 - Plows will clear streets in business districts on consecutive evenings after a snowstorm.
 This allows time for merchants to shovel snow off sidewalks into the street after it has been plowed to eliminate hazards for the public.

-To report a snow or ice covered sidewalk, please e-mail email@example.com, or leave a message on the City's dedicated Snow Walks hotline, 515-239-5468, with the address of the covered walk, or use the Ames On The Go mobile reporting app.
+To report a snow or ice covered sidewalk, please e-mail firstname.lastname@example.org, leave a message on the City's dedicated Snow Walks hotline, 515-239-5468, with the address of the covered walk, or use the Ames On The Go mobile reporting app.